poteto/ember-changeset/README.md

 Enabled in 4.1.0

-We now ship a ValidatedChangeset that is a proposed new API we would like to ship.
-The goal of this refactor is to remove confusing APIs and externalize validations.
+We now ship a ValidatedChangeset that is a proposed new API we would like to introduce and see if it jives with users.
+The goal of this new feature is to remove confusing APIs and externalize validations.

 - ✂️ `save`
 - ✂️ `cast`